 A summer camp adventure 66 million years in the making!
 Piece together prehistoric evidence as you investigate how dinosaurs lived and why they died.
 Extract DNA from modern-day relatives of dinosaurs.
-Take a hike through the museum and nearby Schenley Park to compare today’s world to that of the dinosaurs.
+Trek through the Kamin Hall of Dinosaurs and nearby Schenley Park to compare today’s world to that of the dinosaurs.
 Build a habitat, complete with life-size dinosaur murals, to transform your classroom into Jurassic Planet.

 Learn more about Jurassic Planet.